AG-Systems/MicroProjects/Ideas/moneyideas.md

 Hollister style site

-  Either sell it or actually sell clothes
+  [either sell it or actually sell clothes]

 People are willing to pay extra if it involves a status.
 Brand image is everything.
 Same thing with quality.